 Today’s journal prompts encourage you try writing different types of material.
 Just for a week, step out of your comfort zone or take a break from what you usually write to try something new or rediscover a form that you haven’t used in a while.
 And while you’re at it, try tackling a variety of topics.
 I bet you’ll be surprised by what you can write when prompted!

-If you keep a journal regularly, then these journal prompts will simply provide fodder for you.
+If you regularly keep a journal, then these journal prompts will simply provide fodder for you.
 If not, then try this week-long experiment in variety to see how far and wide you can stretch your writing.

 Seven Journal Prompts